 The Rose Institute of State and Local Government, located on the campus of Claremont McKenna College, was founded in 1973.
 An unmatched resource for information on California state and local government, the Institute maintains extensive demographic, economic, and political databases on the Southern California region.
 Under the direction of nationally recognized faculty and staff, the best and brightest students from Claremont McKenna College play a significant role in researching, interpreting, and presenting data.
 The Institute specializes in four areas: survey research, fiscal analysis, demographic studies, and legal and regulatory analysis.
 In addition, the Rose Institute partners with the Lowe Institute of Political Economy in managing the Inland Empire Center (IEC), focused on analysis of Southern California’s Inland Empire region.
-The IEC annually co-hosts economic forecasting conferences for local governments in California with the UCLA Anderson School of Management, and, in the spring, a public policy conference held on campus.
+The IEC annually hosts, in the fall, an economic forecasting conference for local governments in California in cooperation with the UCLA Anderson School of Management, and, in the spring, a public policy conference held on campus.

 Demographic Analysis and Geographic Information Systems (GIS)

 The Rose Institute has, for more than 40 years, been recognized as one of the leading institutes in the country in the area of demographic analysis and redistricting research and reform.
 In 2010, research assistants worked on a demographic mapping project with the Voice of San Diego, exploring how changes in demographics and voter registration have affected local politics in the area and using ArcGIS software to generate maps of regional demographic information.
-More recently, the Rose Institute completed the Redistricting in America project, a state-by-state analysis of redistricting changes following the 2010 census.
+The Rose Institute completed the Redistricting in America project, a state-by-state analysis of redistricting changes following the 2010 census.
 See completed Demographic Analysis here.